Editorial: Tuition-free CTC succeeds in attracting students

 Collectively, community colleges saw 3,020 first-time freshmen this fall, the highest since 2016, when there were about 3,290.
 The state’s overall population and college-going rates had been decreasing.

-Sarah Tucker, the top administrator of the education oversight agencies, said it would be difficult to determine how much of the first-time freshmen surge is a result of the free tuition program, which the Legislature and Gov. Jim Justice passed earlier this year through Senate Bill 1, according to an article in The Charleston Gazette-Mail.
+Sarah Tucker, the top administrator of the education oversight agencies, said it would be difficult to determine how much of the first-time freshmen surge is due to the free tuition program, which the Legislature and Gov. Jim Justice passed earlier this year through Senate Bill 1, according to an article in The Charleston Gazette-Mail.

 Data compiled by Tucker’s staff show 1,300 of the 3,020 first-time freshmen this fall applied for the program, and 380 of those applicants received money through it.